Canterbury Community Safety Partnership action plan

 This includes county lines and child sexual exploitation.

-Local figures showed an increase in drug offences and possession of a weapon over the last year, but a reduction in violent crime.
+Local figures showed an increase in drug and sex offences, but a decrease in robbery, possession of a weapon, violent crime, criminal damage, theft and public order disturbances.
 Over the last year we've worked with partners, making referrals and signposting to support agencies.
-More focus will be on supporting the community to understand, and remove, barriers to reporting offences.

 We will: